gvwilson/thirdbit/src/fiction/bear/index.md

 "We'll all be safer if someone is in a position to spot the tornado returning," the prince said crisply.

-"Yes sir," Jinpa replied doggedly, "But—well, Sergeant Gyalpa said to be double sure you were back along the garrison in time for the dinner tonight.
+"Yes sir," Rinpa replied doggedly, "But—well, Sergeant Gyalpa said to be double sure you were back along the garrison in time for the dinner tonight.
 With the new consul, sir.
 It being protocol and along like that."

 The prince muttered something under his breath that Noxy was glad she couldn't hear properly.
-"The cloud won't be any slower than horseback," he told Jinpa.
+"The cloud won't be any slower than horseback," he told Rinpa.
 "And if I'm late, I'll tell the good sergeant it was my fault."

-"Yes sir," Jinpa said glumly.
+"Yes sir," Rinpa said glumly.
 He exchanged a look with Manpa.
 It wouldn't matter to the sergeant whose fault the prince said it was…

 Prince Thokmay pointed at the two little boys.
 "You two keep an eye